FAForever/wiki-pages/Development/Mapping/Gaea/Mapwides.md

 # The use and creation of map-wide assets
 ## General introduction to map-wide assets
+Map wide assets are an extra method to improve the aestethics of a map.
+They have a lot in common with the default decals, in that they add extra details, colour, and fake terrain complexity.
+As the name implies, they differ from normal decals in that they affect the whole map with one file.
+Most commonly, three types of map-wide assets are used: those that add shadows, those that add colour (albedo), and those that add normals.

+Size limits, generally use 4 to 8k resolution for map-wide normals and albedos.
+Shadows require much less detail and are fine if exported at 1k.
+All assets have to be tweaked so that they don't overwhelm the rest of the map.
+Shadows should be low opacity to not look out of place, normals should be made in a way that they don't imply very rough terrain where it is flat so players aren't confused and it's not visually cluttered.
+Albedo's need to be setup in a way so that they enhance the existing texture, not replace it.
+Because of the inherent limitation to the resolution of the albedo asset (filesize, slowing the game, max 16k and that's not enough anyway)

 ## Map-wide shadows
+Shadows are added to add to the already existing shadows that the game renders.
+However, the shadows rendered by the game are not very visible, and adding custom shadows adds a lot visually.
+The main node that is used to create the shadows is the light node.
+The light node simulates sunlight, lets you modify the sun's position in the sky, and renders shadows, ambient occlusion, and diffuse light.
+These layers can be used either together, or just the shadows layer on its own, to add higher quality light effects to your map.
 ## Map-wide normals
+Map-wide normals are very similar to the
 ## Map-wide albedo
+Map-wide albedo's are based on the map texture created within gaea.
+For a detailed explanation on how to produce a textured map, see the tutorial.

 # Applying map-wide assets to maps
 ## As decals
+Encoding, placing, positioning, issues.
 ### Decal presets
+Explanation of need, where to get them, how to use them.
 ## Using the new shaders
 ### General introduction new shaders
 ### Creating combined shader-accepted files in Gaea
 #### Shadows and albedo
 #### Normals

+## Examples on existing maps

+# Remaining questions